 Mr Fowler is a Senior Solicitor specialising in dispute resolution at Minter Ellison Rudd Watts.
-He and his fiance recently returned from a two year stint of work and travel overseas to settle in Auckland.
+He and his wife recently returned from a two year stint of work and travel overseas to settle in Auckland.
 Both of them recognise the support they have received in the past and are passionate about giving back to the community.
 Mr Fowler appreciated the influence schools have in shaping Auckland's community and culture.
 In his spare time, he enjoys playing volleyball and gardening.

 Mr James Searle